Navreet-WorkProjects/JavaProjects-facebook-clone/README.md

 5. Export jar of SocialCommunityService project.
 6. Build the path by adding SocialCommunityDao and SocialCommunityService Jar in SocialCommunity Project.
 7. Deploy path of the SocialCommunity Project and add the Dao and Serivice libraries to the project.
+8. Upload the SocialCommunity database with provided schema.
+9. Change the path of connection url in the Hibernate.cfg.xml file.
+10. Run or deploy the dynamic project on Web Application Server.Example : Apache Tomcat or Apache Jetty.

 ## List of functionalities:
 1. Login and register - users can register first and then login with correct credentials.